romanpauk/dingo/docs/releasing.md

 - generate changelogs
 - manage support policy

-## Before you run it
+## Before Running It

 Make sure:

 1. the code to release is already merged
-2. the target branch already contains the fixes you want
+2. the target branch already contains the intended fixes
-3. you know whether this is a new release line or a patch release
+3. the release type is known: new release line or patch release
-4. you are starting with `dry_run=true`
+4. the process starts with `dry_run=true`

 ## New release line